-Indian Biodiversity Information System (IBIS) is a series of web-based, modular and searchable biodiversity portals, designed to bring together comprehensive information available on Indian flora and fauna in a readily accessible, free and user-friendly format on a common platform.
-IBIS is modelled on the concept of ‘citizen science’ – aspiring to facilitate the participation of amateurs in the gathering of scientific data and building a free resource on Indian biodiversity.
-It foresees the involvement of various groups of stakeholders ranging from amateur naturalists to wildlife enthusiasts, to serious researchers, ecologists, wildlife scientists and photographers in this pioneering venture.
-Currently IBIS hosts portals on avian and mammalian species from the Indian region.
+Indian Biodiversity Information System (IBIS) is a series of web-based, modular and searchable biodiversity portals, designed to compile and present in a comprehensive and scientifically accurate manner the available information on Indian flora and fauna which is readily accessible, free and user-friendly.
+IBIS is largely based on citizen science and aspires to facilitate the participation of amateurs in gathering scientific data and building a free resource on Indian biodiversity.
+It foresees the involvement of various groups of stakeholders ranging from amateur naturalists to wildlife enthusiasts, to researchers, ecologists, wildlife scientists, wildlife managers, students, government officials, photographers and interested members of the public in this pioneering venture.
+Currently IBIS hosts portals on avian, mammalian and angiosperm species from the Indian region.

 Visit AVIS - IBIS Portal